Tainted Harvest: An e360 Special Report/Part I

 The Soil Pollution Crisis in China: A Cleanup Presents Daunting Challenge

-, a national Chinese newspaper based in Guangzhou, Guangdong Province.
+He Guangwei is a staff writer and investigative reporter with The Times Weekly, a national Chinese newspaper based in Guangzhou, Guangdong Province.
 He was one of the winners of Chinadialogue-Guardian Environmental Press Awards in 2012.
 Since 2006, He has worked for various media outlets in mainland China and Hong Kong covering current affairs.
 Now he focuses on in-depth investigative reporting.
-He is also an active user of weibo
+He is also an active user of weibo, China’s Twitter.

 The Warriors of Qiugang: